Universality of the Berezinskii-Kosterlitz-Thouless type of phase transition in the dipolar XY-model

-In conclusion, we have demonstrated both numerically and analytically using an analogy to plasma physics, that VAPs in the 2D dipolar XY-model dissociate at a critical temperature in a manner familiar from the BKT transition.
-This is due to the linear confinement potential in an isolated large VAP being shielded by a gas of small VAPs, in which the large pair becomes immersed around the transition point.
+We have demonstrated both numerically and analytically using an analogy to plasma physics, that vortex-antivortex pairs in the 2D dipolar XY-model dissociate at a critical temperature in a manner familiar from the BKT transition.
+This is due to the dipole-interaction-induced linear confinement potential in an isolated large vortex-antivortex pair being shielded by a gas of small pairs, in which the large pair becomes immersed around the transition point.
 Therefore, the logarithmic attraction between vortices in large pairs is restored.
 By obtaining a physically transparent scenario, we have therefore provided an unambiguous proof that the BKT mechanism is applicable to a much broader class of systems than hitherto established.